 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Potent corticotropin-releasing factor (CRF) receptor antagonist (Ki values are 2, 1.5 and 1 nM at CRF1, CRF2α and CRF2β).
+Astressin is a potent corticotropin-releasing factor (CRF) receptor antagonist (Ki values are 2, 1.5 and 1 nM at CRF1, CRF2α and CRF2β).
 Reduces ACTH secretion, blocks delayed gastric emptying and is neuroprotective in vivo.

 Sold with the permission of the SALK Institute

 Technical Data for Astressin

 (Modifications: Phe-1 = D-Phe, X = Nle, Glu-19 = γ-Glu, Lys-22 = ε-Lys, Cyclized = Glu-19 -Lys-22, Ile-31 = C-terminal amide)

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.